up

 • Transport older adults to senior centers and grocery shopping trips from 12 residential facilities during Ride On's off-peak period.

-• Provide free bus service on all Ride On and select Metro buses in the County each day.
+• Provide free bus service on all Ride On and select Metro buses throughout Montgomery County each day.

 • Improve bus stops as part of Ride On's safety, ADA compliance, and accessibility program.

-• Improve pedestrian crossings by re-timing all traffic signals to extend pedestrian crossing times to accommodate slower walking speeds, upgrade some traffic signals to include accessible/countdown pedestrian signals.
+• Improve pedestrian crossings by re-timing all traffic signals to extend pedestrian crossing times to accommodate slower walking speeds and upgrade some traffic signals to include accessible/countdown pedestrian signals.

-• Continue to improve pedestrian access by using high visibility ladder bar style at crosswalks, focus on pedestrian access safety in work zones, and continue converting street lights to LED.
+• Continue to improve pedestrian access by using a high-visibility ladder-bar style at crosswalks, prioritizing pedestrian access safety in work zones, and continue converting street lights to LED.

 • Improve transportation services and address barriers for residents who have disabilities, are seniors, or have limited incomes.
 Supported by dedicated revenues from Transportation Network Company fees, Transit Services subsidizes wheelchair accessible taxicabs and offers Call-N-Ride co-pay assistance for low-income residents.

 • Provide diverse programs relevant to the County's population over age 50.
 Topics include book discussions, intergenerational opportunities, financial security, professional development, business, retirement, taxes, health, employment, technology, consumer issues, English language learning, and others.
-All these programs have the goal of combating and alleviating social isolation.
+These programs have the goal of combating and alleviating social isolation.

-• Provide online lifelong learning services and materials, including our older adults-focused web page, and training on how to use ebooks and computers.
+• Provide online life-long learning services and materials, including an older adults-focused web page, and training on how to use ebooks and computers.

-• Offer large print library materials and other accessibility equipment and services for older adults - assistive technology workstations with desktop magnifiers and computers with screen reading and magnifying software (NVDA, Narrator, and Magnifier), adjustable tables, audio induction loop system in meeting rooms (selected branches), and Communication Access Real-Time Translation Services (CART).
+• Offer large print library materials and other accessibility equipment and services for older adults, including assistive technology workstations with desktop magnifiers and computers with screen reading and magnifying software (JAWS, NVDA, and Magic software); adjustable tables; audio induction loop system in meeting rooms (selected branches); and Communication Access Real-Time Translation Services (CART).

 • Provide Metro Senior SmarTrip cards at all library branches at no cost to customers age 65 and older.